 Know what you need and when

 Every state bar’s mandatory CLE (MCLE) requirements are different.
-On one end of the spectrum, certain states, including Colorado, require 45 credit hours per three-year reporting period.
-New Hampshire, on the other end, requires 12 hours over a one-year period.
+Certain states, such as Colorado, require 45 credit hours per three-year reporting period.
+New Hampshire, on the other hand, requires 12 hours over a one-year period.

 Most state bars also mandate minimum speciality credits.
 California requires attorneys to achieve four hours of ethics credit, one hour of competence issues credit, and one hour of elimination of bias in the profession credit, per three-year reporting period.